aidenwaring/CA_T2A1_Workbook/README.md

 The Rails Guides documentation details the best ways to secure a Rails application.
 [Reference](https://guides.rubyonrails.org/security.html)

+## Q7

+Discuss common methods of protecting information and data and how you would apply them to the project.[100-200]

+**Answer:**

+Rails has a number of built in methods and recommendations to ensure data integrity is ensured.

 Rails has a concept of preventing session hijacking, where a user may attempt to impersonate another authorized user via the use of stealing another user's session id.
 Rails uses CookieStore to provide a secure location to store session data.
 Cookie-based sessions provide both integrity as well as confidentiality to their contents.

 To ensure user authorization has been validated, Rails recommends common security plugins such as devise and authlogic, which only store encrypted passwords.
 Rails also has in-built methods such as 'has_secure_password' to confirm that these are security procedures work as expected.

 As further explained in the Rails documentation, there are several security recommendations given to ensure the security of the application.
 Other aspects to consider include: